What is Catabolism?

 The released energy is stored by reducing the coenzyme nicotinamide adenine dinucleotide into NADH.

 This process provides the chemical energy necessary for the maintenance and growth of cells.
-Some of the examples of the catabolic processes include the glycolysis, the citric acid cycle, the breakdown of muscle protein in order to use the amino acids as substrates for gluconeogenesis, the breakdown of fat in adipose tissue to fatty acids, and oxidative deamination of neurotransmitters by monoamine oxidase.
+Some examples of the catabolic processes include glycolysis, the citric acid cycle, the breakdown of muscle protein in order to use the amino acids as substrates for gluconeogenesis, the breakdown of fat in adipose tissue to fatty acids, and oxidative deamination of neurotransmitters by monoamine oxidase.

 Anabolism focuses on the development and construction-the organization of molecules.
 When you eat food and the molecules break down in the body for use as energy, catabolism is what occurs.
 In the body, large, complicated molecules are broken down into smaller, basic ones.
 Glycolysis is an example of catabolism.